-Method Comment 1, 5, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, The Sustainability Team collaborates with different teams and business units in order to develop and implement measures to reduce Zalando's climate-related impact by means of employee engagement.
-Compliance with The Sustainability Team identifies regulatory requirements connected to climate protection and informs the affected internal business units.
-For example, regulations in terms of renewable regulatory energy have led the Construction team to evaluate the installation of solar panels in European warehouses.
-According to Italian law, new building constructions need to be supplied with requirements/standards renewable energy sources to a certain extent.
-This is why our new fulfillment and other logistics sites were provided with roof solar panels.
+Method Comment Employee engagement The Sustainability Team collaborates with different teams and business units in order to develop and implement measures to reduce Zalando's climate-related impact by means of employee engagement.
+The Sustainability Team identifies regulatory requirements connected to climate protection and informs the affected internal business units.
+For example, regulations in terms of renewable energy have led the Construction team to evaluate the installation of solar panels in European warehouses.

 (C4.5) Do you classify any of your existing goods and/or services as low-carbon products or do they enable a third party to avoid GHG emissions?
-No